TLC Talks New Album, Snoop Dogg, and '90s Fashion Trends

 T-Boz: Generations!
 You've got the grandma down to the siblings.

 Some of your songs are overtly sexual.
+"Red Light Special", for instance.
 Do you feel the need to dial it back when you perform for a younger audience?

 T-Boz: One thing parents you need to realize is you've got to stop letting artists raise your kids.
 You're the parent.
 Why don't you monitor what your child wears?
 Ariana Grande didn't sign on to be a role model.
 That's why we came up with "Protection is the Priority."
 When we decided to wear condoms on our clothes, it was to send a positive message.
 We weren't trying to tell kids to have sex, but realize that your kids are.
 If you are, we're making it a fashion statement so you don't feel embarrassed to buy one.
 Just don't puncture a hole in it!